 Gr 1 Gr 2 Gr 3

 Monitored parameters for trunk- piston diesel engines Remote Indication Alarm activation Slow down with alarm Automatic start of standby pump with alarm Shut down with alarm

 7.0 Scavenge air system

 Scavenge air receiver temp high

 8.0 Exhaust Gas system

-Exhaust gas temp after each cylinder 7 Х high х
+Exhaust gas temp after each cylinder 7 Х high Х

 Exhaust gas temp after each cylinder.
 Deviation from average 7 high

-9.0 Engine speed X
+9.0 Engine speed Х

-10.0 Engine overspeed Х
+10.0 Engine overspeed X

-11.0 Control-Safety-Alarm system power supply failure X
+11.0 Control-Safety-Alarm system power supply failure Х

-- 1 For heavy fuel oil burning engines only. - 2 High-level alarm is also required if no suitable overflow arrangement is provided. - When required by TL-R M10.8 or by SOLAS Reg.
-II-1/47.2.
-One oil mist detector for each engine having two independent outputs for initiating the alarm and shut-down would satisfy the requirement for independence between alarm and shut-down system. - 4 If necessary for the safe operation of the engine. - 5 Unless provided with a self-contained lubricating oil system integrated with the turbocharger. - Two separate sensors are required for alarm and slow down. - 7 For engine power > 500 kW/cyl. - Where outlet temperature from each bearing cannot be monitored due to the engine/ turbocharger design alternative arrangements may be accepted.
+- 1 For heavy fuel oil burning engines only. - 2 High-level alarm is also required if no suitable overflow arrangement is provided. - When required by TL- R M10.8 or by SOLAS Reg.
+II-1/47.2: for each engine, one oil mist detector (or engine bearing temperature monitoring system or equivalent device) having two independent outputs for initiating the alarm and shut-down would satisfy the requirement for independence between alarm and shut-down systems. - 4 If necessary for the safe operation of the engine. - 5 Unless provided with a self-contained lubricating oil system integrated with the turbocharger. - 6 Two separate sensors are required for alarm and slow down. - 7 For engine power > 500 kW/cyl. - Where outlet temperature from each bearing cannot be monitored due to the engine/ turbocharger design alternative arrangements may be accepted.
 Continuous monitoring of inlet pressure and inlet temperature in combination with specific intervals for bearing inspection in accordance with the turbocharger manufacturer's instructions may be accepted as an alternative. - 9 Only required for turbochargers of Categories B and C. (see M73.5)

-TL-R M36 Alarms and safeguards for auxiliary reciprocating internal combustion engines driving generators in unattended machinery spaces
+TL- R M36 Alarms and safeguards for auxiliary reciprocating internal combustion engines driving generators in unattended machinery spaces